How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 TL;DR

-Moog Infinity pump setup problems often come down to a few repeat issues: the cassette is not fully seated, the tubing path is off, air remains in the bag or tubing, or the setup is rushed.
+Moog Infinity pump setup problems usually come from a few repeat issues: the cassette is not fully seated, the tubing path is incorrect, air remains in the bag or tubing, or the setup is rushed.
 A slower pre-start routine, correct cassette loading, proper priming, and careful bag and tubing placement can help reduce feeding interruptions.

 What To Gather Before Starting

-A rushed setup is one of the easiest ways to create avoidable feeding interruptions.
-Before starting the Infinity feeding pump setup, gather the Infinity pump, the Infinity delivery set, the feeding bag, cassette, pump tubing, formula container, charger if needed, pole clamp or carry pack, and the feeding tube connector.
-Having all enteral setup supplies ready first can reduce missed steps and make the home enteral setup more organized.
+Before starting the Infinity feeding pump setup, gather the Infinity pump, Infinity delivery set, feeding bag, cassette, pump tubing, formula container, charger if needed, pole clamp or carry pack, and the feeding tube connector.
+Having all enteral setup supplies ready can reduce missed steps and make home enteral setup more organized.

-This step matters because small setup errors often begin before loading.
-If the delivery set preparation is incomplete, the pump accessories are not ready, or the formula and tubing are handled out of order, the rest of the setup may look correct but still fail once feeding starts.
-A more consistent pre-start routine can help reduce rushed setup errors and support a smoother daily feeding routine checklist.
+Small setup errors often begin before loading.
+If the delivery set is not prepared, the pump accessories are not ready, or the formula and tubing are handled out of order, the setup may look correct but still fail once feeding starts.
+A consistent pre-start routine can reduce rushed setup errors and support a smoother daily feeding routine.

 Before Starting